JetBrains/kotlin/kotlin-native/README.md

 *   at the root directory of the repository, create `local.properties` file with `kotlin.native.enabled=true` line
 *   macOS: Xcode 16.0 or newer
+    * If you have not used Xcode before, you may need to run `sudo xcode-select --switch /Applications/Xcode.app`
     * on `MacOS aarch64`, CInterop functionality is available only using aarch64 JDK builds, e.g.
 [Eclipse Temurin 17.0.5](https://github.com/adoptium/temurin17-binaries/releases) or [Azul Zulu JDK8](https://www.azul.com/downloads/?version=java-8-lts&os=macos&architecture=arm-64-bit&package=jdk)